UCL/research-computing-with-cpp/07MPIExample/sec01smoothlife.md

 by the fraction of a cell that would fall inside the ring or disk:

-If the distance $d$ from the edge of the ring is within 0.5 units, we weight the integral by $2d-1$, so that it smoothly various from 1 just inside to 0 just outside.
+If the distance $d$ from the edge of the ring is within 0.5 units, we weight the integral by $2d-1$, so that it smoothly varies from 1 just inside to 0 just outside.

 ### Smooth Life